SmithNJ13/data_analysis/README.md

 In a more fair manner, if I want to make a meaningful observation, I decided to limit the pool to teams who have 50 or more wins.
 In this instance, Everton, with a total of 135 wins has a Home Win Rate% of: 64%!
+Meanwhile in joint first, we have:
-Meanwhile, Crystal Palace, with a total of 125 wins has an Away Win Rate% of: 47%!
+Chelsea, with a total of 210 wins and Crystal Palace, with a total of 125 wins, both teams with an Away Win Rate% of 47.0%!

 Despite this, Everton has an overall Win Rate% of: 34.0% and Crystal Palace has an overall Win Rate% of: 31.0%